Stirling-Tools/Stirling-PDF/HowToUseOCR.md

 ## My OCR used to work and now doesn't!

-The paths have changed for the tessadata locations on new docker images, please use ``/languages`` (Others should still work for backwards compatability but might not)
+The paths have changed for the tessadata locations on new docker images, please use ``/languages``.

 ## How does the OCR Work